hebisch/poplog/README.md

 in separate packages repository, some available on the net.

 This is cleaned up version of Poplog sources, currently only core part.
-It misses binary needed for boostrap and extentions (packages).
+It misses binary needed for bootstrap and extensions (packages).
 Packages are in separate repository:

   https://github.com/hebisch/poplog_packages